babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: Yeah, there's lots of people out there who say, "Okay, this is the reason why we shouldn't transpile."
 Just just write code, and if browsers can't run it then that's their browsers fault.

-But I think this is where the situation gets really awkward.
+**Jason**: But I think this is where the situation gets really awkward.
 There are lots of browsers out there that are just never going to be updated.
 There's new versions of those browsers that are actively developed, but the ones that are released are end of life.

-And taking the stance of not transpiling sort of punts the problem onto the shoulders of developers who just want to ship a product.
+**Jason**: And taking the stance of not transpiling sort of punts the problem onto the shoulders of developers who just want to ship a product.

 **Henry**: The core question of Babel should be, am I allowed to write this syntax or when is it okay to write it?
 And it doesn't have to be, is it physically possible to do it in the browser?
 It might not be efficient, it's not optimized cause the browsers have to take time to implement and pass the tests, but then transpilers are faster.